 Manufacturing is complicated, there’s no way around that.
 It’s the complexity in processes, materials, components and supply chains that drive much of the variability in quality, and have dramatic impacts on productivity, and it’s the resulting drain on profitability that incentivizes manufacturers to revolutionize their factories.
-Making this transition from a legacy factory where so much is unknown to a smart factory is nothing less that a paradigm shift both technically and in terms of the people involved, so in this short blog we’ll discuss 4 important steps, as we see them, to making the transition to a smart factory.
+Let's have a look at the 4 steps to a Smart Factory you need to be implementing into your company today.
+Making this transition from a legacy factory where so much is unknown to a smart factory is nothing less that a paradigm shift both technically and in terms of the people involved.

 Once a transformative leader makes the decision to begin the journey to a smart factory, and all of the planning, roadmapping, benchmarking, etc. is established, the first logical step is to integrate software solutions that allow for digital communication and data capture.
 Most manufacturers, even those still highly dependent upon paper and manual processes, have numerous software solutions that all serve different purposes and most times each application operates in it’s own little world.
 Integrating those application, or bringing in newer systems that allow for integration can be a massive step in the right direction.
 Today, there’s no reason why your ERP, LMS, QMS and MES applications don’t talk to each other.
 Connecting your ERP and MES applications will facilitate a paperless shop floor where employees access digital work instructions, perform and record measurements electronically, and access copious amounts of performance data.
 Likewise, integrating your MES and QMS system can trigger automated corrective actions and improve quality.
 Digital solutions can also simplify things like document management, version control, access restriction and will dramatically enhance traceability and accountability.
 This will likely require investments in modern software solutions and additional hardware, but a well done ROI analysis will quickly resolve concerns about the value of these investments.